 If followed precisely, the following six tips can put you on the top of an employer’s list of prospective sales candidates.
 And move you one step closer to landing the job of your dreams.

 Perhaps more than any other position, a sales interview will test your mastery of the actual skills you will use on the job.
 Use the interview as an opportunity to showcase the very skills you will use when speaking to the company’s customers.
 Use eye contact appropriately.
 Display confident and open body language.
 Speak clearly and in a positive tone.

 Pay attention to details such as a strong handshake.
 And use active listening techniques to move the interviewer towards a “buying sign” the same way you would an actual customer.
 Be confident enough to include a call to action, showing a confident belief that you are the right person for the job.

 For example, you might say something like “This seems to be a great fit.
 I can start as soon as Monday if you’re feeling the same!”

 Familiarize yourself with the company’s product line before entering the interview.
 Showing that you fully understand how the organization’s brand and product offerings stand out from their competitors can give you a significant advantage over others who have not shown the same level of initiative.

 Inadequate preparation is oftentimes a leading contributor to failing a job interview.
 Avoid becoming a part of this trend by walking into the interview fully informed and knowledgeable.
 Although this can take a bit of extra time, it can truly pay off.

 3. Know the Company’s Customers

 Just as you familiarized yourself with the company’s products, do the same for their target market.
-If you can show that you understand the needs and buying patterns of the company’s customers, then you can show that you’re ready to step right into the position and begin speaking the customers’ language in ways that resonate most effectively with them.
+You can show that you understand the needs and buying patterns of the company’s customers.
+Then you can show that you’re ready to step right into the position and begin speaking the customers’ language in ways that resonate most effectively with them.